-|(6) Pride and self-respect from your grades.|
+6) Pride and self-respect from your grades.|

 	Academic integrity is a principle that will follow you beyond any one class to graduation and into the workforce.
 Here’s a powerful example of how cheating can haunt you from the University of Ontario Institute of Technology (Learning Module 1, pg.
 3):

 	Violations of academic integrity

-According to the Senate policy on academic integrity, the specific violations of academic integrity are: plagiarism, use of unauthorized materials, facilitation, falsification, and forgery.
+	According to the Senate policy on academic integrity, the specific violations of academic integrity are: plagiarism, use of unauthorized materials, facilitation, falsification, forgery, and misuse of intellectual property.

 	What is plagiarism?

 	For example, it’s plagiarism if you:

 	- copy and paste from the internet, a printed source, or other source and fail to provide appropriate acknowledgement

 	- copy from another student

 	- use direct quotations or paraphrased material in an assignment without appropriate acknowledgement

 	- paraphrase so closely that most of the phrasing resembles that of the original source